 Cardiovascular diseases (CVDs) remain the leading cause of death worldwide, and current treatments often manage symptoms rather than addressing the underlying damage.
 Stem cells, particularly iPSCs, are redefining this landscape by offering new therapeutic avenues.

-1. Regenerating Damaged Heart Tissue
+1. How iPSC-Derived Cardiomyocytes Regenerate Damaged Heart Tissue

 The damaged myocardium cannot regenerate effectively following a heart attack. iPSC-derived cardiomyocytes are being investigated to repopulate and repair this damaged tissue.
 Early clinical trials have shown promise, with iPSC therapies improving heart function.

-2. Developing Bioengineered Heart Patches
+2. Bioengineered Heart Patches Developed from iPSC-Derived Cardiomyocytes

 Scientists are creating tissue patches composed of iPSC-derived cardiomyocytes and supportive cells.
 These patches can be applied to damaged areas of the heart, improving its contractility and function.